jenkins-infra/repo-proxy/README.md

 curl -I http://localhost/snapshots/com/deveo/plugins/deveo/maven-metadata.xml
 ```

 !
-All requests should have return code '200'
+All requests should return 200 OK

 !
 Cached requests contain HEADER 'X-Cache-Status':
     set to HIT if response get from cache
     Set to MISS if response didn't get from cache